-My good friend Will landed in Atlanta this weekend for a sold out concert and a little catching up.
+My good friend Will landed in Atlanta this weekend for a sold-out concert and a little catching up.
 It’s been a long time since we spent real quality time together, and I must admit my cooking skills have come a long way since our junk food-fueled college days.
-He practically begged to witness my kitchen prowess in action (I guess he needed to see to believe), so I handed him an apron and allowed him to experience a day in my food writing life.
+He practically begged to witness my kitchen prowess in action (I guess he needed to see to believe), so I handed him an apron and allowed him to experience a day in my food-writing life.

 I always begin my recipe developing process by examining many possible flavor combinations and various cooking techniques.
 For this recipe I asked myself what would taste good with bananas?
 Coconut?
 Cinnamon?
 Then I thought about the type of batter I wanted.
 I’ve had a lot of success with a savory flour-cornstarch recipe I developed; I decided a sweet variation might be great for my fritters.
-All the while, Will sat ever so patiently as I weighed all of these options, carefully scribbling notes into my binder while asking the questions out loud.
+All the while, Will sat ever-so-patiently as I weighed all of these options, carefully scribbling notes into my binder while asking the questions out loud.

-But then the real fun began.
-I whipped up a trial batch, carefully noting my measurements at every addition.
+But then the real fun began: I whipped up a trial batch, carefully noting my measurements at every addition.
 “Not bad, but maybe needs a little something.”
 I added a bit more sugar as well as a pinch of salt.
 “Yes, that’s a little better, but still something else.”
 I threw in a handful of shredded coconut and continued on.
 “Oh, yes, these are amazing!
 I believe we need to eat some more.”
-To some, that may have been the end of the line, but ever the culinary explorer I persevered.
-It’s all in the name of research I tell you.
-I swear!
+To some, that may have been the end of the line, but ever the culinary explorer, I persevered.
+It’s all in the name of research, I tell you — I swear!

 A while back I had seen a fritter recipe in an old community cookbook that was more like deep-fried banana bread than actual fried bananas.
 It was an interesting concept, so I decided to check it out for myself.
 I kept my same flour-cornstarch batter ratios intact, but this time I added chopped bananas directly to the mix.
 And then I mashed and I mashed.
 It was a bit too dry, so I gradually added milk until it resembled my favorite banana bread recipe.
-I plopped little balls of dough into the fryer, eagerly waiting for my results.
+I plopped little balls of dough into the fryer, eagerly awaiting the results.
 “Eh, not so sure about these.”
 I pondered on how to boost up the flavor.
 “What about some more sugar and a splash of vanilla?
 And a pinch of salt, of course?
-Mmmm, soooo much better.
+Mmmm, so much better.
 But what about coconut?
 Don’t forget to try it with some coconut!”

 And this is how my morning progressed.
 We snacked and sampled and snacked some more.
 The tough question ended up being which recipe to choose — both versions were just so very good.
 We weighed hard on the decision, even calling in more troops to help us decide.
 In the end, the mashed banana batter won, but only by a nose.

-Makes approximately 16 fritters
+Makesabout 16 fritters

 Clean peanut or canola oil, for frying

-1 cup chopped, packed ripe bananas (approximately 2 medium)
+chopped, packed ripe bananas (approximately 2 medium)

-- 1/2 cup all-purpose flour
+- 1/2 cup

-- 1/2 cup cornstarch
+- 1/2 cup

-1/4 cup sweetened shredded coconut (or up to 1/2 cup, if desired)
+sweetened shredded coconut (or up to 1/2 cup, if desired)

-2 tablespoons sugar
+- 2 tablespoons

-1/2 teaspoon baking powder
+- 1/2 teaspoon

-- 1/8 teaspoon salt
+- 1/8 teaspoon

-2 egg yolks
+large egg yolks

-1/4 cup milk, plus more as needed
+milk, plus more as needed

 pure vanilla extract

-Confectioners' sugar, for serving
+Powdered sugar, for serving